Popeye’s Guide To Pumping Up Your Core Web Vitals

 • Resize images appropriately: Avoid loading full-size images if you’re displaying them in smaller containers.

 • Lazy load images: Load only what the user sees on the screen initially.
-This helps reduce the load time for content that is “below the fold.”
+This helps reduce the load time for content “below the fold.”

 Improve Server Response Times